 The Regional level of the Australia and New Zealand Division of The International Geography Bee consists of the Championships Qualifying Exam (CQE).
 For all age divisions, the rules are the same.
 The questions used are the same as well for each age division, though students are only ranked against other students in their same age division.
-The Exam has two separate version called Alpha and Beta.

-Each Exam has 50 multiple-choice questions with 4 possible answers to each question, and students always have 20 minutes to compete.
+The Exam has 50 multiple-choice questions with 4 possible answers to each question, and students always have 20 minutes to compete.
 Students receive 2 points for a correct answer, 0 points for an answer left blank, and -1 point for an incorrect response.

 Note that students qualify for the Australia and New Zealand Championships by finishing in the top half of students in their age division who take their respective version of the CQE at any given tournament site.
 They can also qualify for the IGB World Championships by finishing in the top 25% of students at their site.
 If there is an odd number of students, or if two students tie for the last spot, we “round up” so that 4 students out of 7 would qualify, for example, unless there was a tie for 4th place, in which case 5 (or more, if more than two students tied for 4th) would qualify.
 Students can also qualify by finishing in the top half among all students in Australia and New Zealand who take the CQE within their age division for any given exam and for the IGB World Championships by finishing in the top 25% of all students in a division who take a given exam.
-These median scores are calculated for Alpha and Beta Sets for all students who have taken an Exam once all regional tournaments have been held.
+These median scores are calculated for all students who have taken the Exam once all regional tournaments have been held.
 Note that any student qualifying for the IGB World Championships needs to also score a minimum of a 30, however (regardless of age division and whether their score was in the top 25% at their site or throughout Australia and New Zealand).

 Registration is not required for students to take the CQE at an IHBB Australia and New Zealand tournament site – they may simply show up at the tournament site and take the Exam there (be sure to arrive at least 15 minutes before the start of the scheduled lunch break, or at the Doors Open time if it is an after school event on a weekday)